una/una.github.io/_posts/blog/2020-12-22-year-in-review.md

 ## Quarantine Cocoon

 COVID is no-doubt one of the biggest influences and shaping forces of this year.
-And quarantine-at-home/lockdown/social-distancing-indefinitely is hard.
+My partner and I have been taking COVID very seriously, and lived in one of the world's epicenters for most of the pandemic.
+We haven't been seeing friends or going out.
+Quarantine-at-home/lockdown/social-distancing-indefinitely is hard.
 It sucks.
+But it's necessary.
+COVID is no joke.

 I've definitely felt depressed throughout this year, and a big contributor to that is the monotony and routine of every day life now.
 I'm someone who loves to travel, try new experiences, and work on a lot of different things at once (I think thats why I fit so well in my current role).
 Outside of work, COVID takes a lot of life's everyday novelty away.